 Network marketing is also criticized because the upline revenue stream is structured like a pyramid.
 This creates confusion among people who think all network marketing must be a “pyramid scheme” or a “Ponzi scheme”.

 These toxic terms refer to illegal business models in which people on the bottom of the pyramid invest in business opportunities but get little or no return on their investment.
 The people at the top of the pyramid keep most or all the money and don’t deliver the goods or services they promised.

 The reality is that network marketing is simply a non-traditional business model.
 It’s more like “micro-franchising” than anything else.
 MLM can be a good choice for people because it has a very low cost of entry and there is the potential to earn a lot of money.

 Some people make money in network marketing businesses and some people lose money.
 But the same can be said for traditional business models such as franchising.
 The success or failure of the individual under either scenario has less to do with the structure of the business model itself than it does with the person’s understanding of their market, the effort they made to create opportunities for themselves, and even just plain luck.

 Most network marketing businesses focus on creating opportunities for people who might otherwise not have them, including people who:

 - Are unhappy with their current income level

 - Have been unsuccessful running previous businesses

 Network marketing businesses offer these people the opportunity to achieve high levels of success.
-But, if it’s not your thing, there are other ways to make money online, such as promoting affiliate offers (like ours).
+But, if it’s not your thing, there are other ways to make money online, such as promoting affiliate offers.